 What the Way 2 GO MAINE Commuter Challenge Is

-that creates friendly competition between workplaces across the state to see how many employees can walk, bike, carpool or vanpool, take the bus or train, or telecommute to work
+and is a friendly competition between workplaces across the state to see how many employees can walk, bike, carpool or vanpool, take the bus or train, or telecommute to work.

 It’s a fun and cost-free event that:

 - Engages & rewards employees for commuting another way

 - Shows workplace citizenship & connection with local communities

 There will be prizes and raffles each week for those recording their green commutes